SalesConnection/Caction-Support/docs/Comment_With_Photo.md

      <img src="img/How_to_Comment_With_Photo_Step_3.png" alt="How to Comment with photo Using App Step 3" width="280" height="550">
    </p><br>

-4. Select the photo that you want to send
+4. Select the photo that you want to send.

    <p align="center">
      <img src="img/How_to_Comment_With_Photo_Step_4.png" alt="How to Comment with photo Using App Step 4" width="280" height="550">